sgosmyt2/geospatial-data-projects/README.md

 - Comparative case study in a second region (e.g. Southeast Asia or South America)
 - Cross regional comparison of drought and extreme rainfall patterns
 - Summary statistics comparing climate risk profiles across regions
+- Further expanding on Chad for a greater comparison with the other country

 This repository is intended as a portfolio project demonstrating applied geospatial and climate data analysis.